 Haiku 21 Reviewed

 First published in Modern Haiku 43:2, Summer 2012.
 Originally written in April of 2012.
 I’ve made some slight changes since original publication, including the correction of a couple of factual errors.
 One point that this review could have explored more thoroughly is the distinction between “avant-garde” haiku and “gendai” (which just means “modern”).
-Much of the more experimental work in this book seems to be avant-garde, and some Western readers have assumed that gendai haiku IS avant-garde, when gendai is much broader than just the experimental or surreal.
-See also “Notes on Gendai Haiku,” an extensive collection of my own notes, responses by others, relevant quotations (pro and con), and selected links.
+Much of the more experimental work in this book seems to be avant-garde, and some Western readers have assumed that gendai haiku IS avant-garde, whereas gendai is much broader than just the experimental or surreal.
+See also “Notes on Gendai Haiku,” an extensive collection of my own notes, responses to this review by others, relevant quotations (pro and con), and selected links.

 Haiku 21: An Anthology of Contemporary English-Language Haiku, edited by Lee Gurga and Scott Metz (Lincoln, Illinois: Modern Haiku Press, 2011).
 206 pages; 5.5 by 8 inches.
 Semigloss black card covers with four-color illustration; gray endpapers; perfectbound.
 ISBN 0-9741894-0-5.
 Price: $20.00 from the publisher.